 Historically, synthetic voices have followed a concatenative approach to generating speech which resulted in a poor quality that sounded monotonous and robotic.
 Due to this, the applications of this technology were limited to only specific use cases mostly around accessibility purposes

 The modern Synthetic voices are nothing like the old ones.
-Their realistic characteristics are opening up a world of new applications:
+Their realistic characteristics of ai voices are opening up a world of new applications:

 Some of the use cases we see from our users are: